adamsiemaszkiewicz/droplet-drug-detector/README.md

 ### Azure DevOps

-- `devops/pipelines`: This folder holds the YAML pipeline definitions for building and deploying using Azure DevOps services.
+- `.azure-devops/pipelines`: This folder holds the YAML pipeline definitions for building and deploying using Azure DevOps services.
-  - `build_aml_environment.yaml` file sets up the environment needed for Azure ML tasks,
+  - `build-aml-environment.yaml` sets up Azure Machine Learning environment needed for running Azure ML tasks
-  - `sample_pipeline.yaml` provides a starting point for creating a custom pipeline.
+  - `sample-pipeline.yaml` runs a sample Azure Machine Learning task

-- `devops/templates`: Reusable YAML templates with encapsulated functionalities to streamline pipeline creation.
+- `.azure-devops/templates`: Reusable YAML templates with encapsulated functionalities to streamline pipeline creation.
 The templates include:
-  - `install_azure_cli.yaml` for installing the Azure CLI.
+  - `install-azure-cli.yaml` for installing the Azure CLI.
-  - `configure_aml_extension.yaml` for setting up Azure ML extensions.
+  - `configure-aml-extension.yaml` for setting up Azure ML extensions.
-  - `connect_to_aml_workspace.yaml` for connecting to an Azure ML workspace within the pipeline.
+  - `connect-to-aml-workspace.yaml` for connecting to an Azure ML workspace within the pipeline.
-  - `create_conda_env.yaml` for constructing Conda environments needed for the pipeline's operations.
+  - `create-conda-env.yaml` for constructing Conda environments needed for the pipeline's operations.
-  - `substitute_env_vars.yaml` for injecting environment variables dynamically into the pipeline process.
+  - `substitute-env-vars.yaml` for injecting environment variables dynamically into the pipeline process.

 [Back to the top](#project-title)